daledavies/jump/README.md

 - `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
 - `WWWURL` - Useful if Jump is hosted in a sub-directory (e.g. "/startpage").
 - `DISABLEIPV6` - Disable IPV6 if required.
-- `DOCKERSOCKET` -  Docker host socket location, for Docker integration without a proxy (e.g "/var/run/docker.sock").
+- `DOCKERSOCKET` -  Mounted docker socket location, for Docker integration without a proxy (e.g "/var/run/docker.sock").
 - `DOCKERPROXYURL` - Docker proxy URL, for Docker integration with a proxy (e.g. "dockerproxy:2375").
 - `DOCKERONLYSITES: 'false'`  -  Set to true if you want to only use docker integration and not define a `sites.json`.
+- `LANGUAGE: 'en'` - Set to your chosen [language code](#language).

 **NOTE:** The `OWMAPIKEY` and `LATLONG` config options must be defined together. `DOCKERSOCKET` and `DOCKERPROXYURL` are mutually exclusive.